Achievements listed in the National Department of Health Annual Report 2016/17 include:

 - providing reproductive health rights and services that include contraception, sexually transmitted infections, teenage pregnancies and sanitary towels for the poor

-- continuing to implement programmes that promote various prevention measures, including medical male circumcision, prevention of mother-to-child transmission and the promotion of HIV testing.
+- continuing to implement programmes that promote various HIV and AIDS prevention measures, including medical male circumcision, prevention of mother-to-child transmission and the promotion of HIV testing.

 - Human Papilloma Virus Vaccination Campaign